 Hookup.
-A year after Linda and I went our separate ways, I hooked up with Sally.
-She was a server at a pizza joint just up East Tennessee St from the hippie sandwich shop where we put on our weekly chanting + meditation sessions.
+I hooked up with Sally a year or so after Linda and I went our separate ways.
+She was a server at a pizza joint just up East Tennessee Street from the hippie sandwich shop where we put on our weekly chanting + meditation sessions.
 One night after being all holy and shit I wanted something a little greasier than those hippie sandwiches, so I walked up to the pizza joint for a slice or two, and Sally was my server.
 She was slim with tightly curled mouse brown hair she wore in an afro.
 Not what you'd call a looker, but pretty in her way.
 She had a refined look to her.
 That doesn't make sense in the big picture, but there ya go.
 What do I know?

 Flirtation retarded.
 She seemed unusually talkative for a server in a pizza joint.
 Despite being profoundly retarded in this particular dimension of human interaction, I finally realized she was flirting with me.
 So I clumsily flirted back, and before I left we had a date: I would take her out to dinner.
 I offered to pick her up, but she insisted on meeting at my place.
 I said great, we can have a glass of wine there before going out.